 Good Bubs is a social enterprise on a mission to help more bubs have a positive start in life.
-We design and sell baby products and donate at least 50% of our profits to early childhood development programs.
+We design and sell baby and family products and donate at least 50% of our profits to early childhood development programs.
 As parents ourselves, we know how important those early years are.
 We believe no child should go without their basic needs met and we want to help make this a reality.
 We launched in January 2019 following a successful crowdfunding campaign backed by nearly 200 incredible supporters who believed in what we were doing .

 Helping bubs in need

 We focus our funds on four outcome areas that are critical in delivering long term impact and are supported by a strong body of evidence [2,3]: